albar965/littlenavmap-manual/en/FEATURES.md

 * Active flight plan leg is highlighted on flight plan table and on the map.
 * Top of descent point is calculated using a configurable rule of thumb and displayed on the map.

-### Procedures - Approaches, Transitions, SID and STAR {#procedures}
+### Procedures - Approaches, Transitions, SIDs and STARs {#procedures}

 * Uses approaches and transition from FSX or P3D stock data.
-Additionally supports SID and STAR from _fsAerodata_ navdata updates or future AIRAC updates.
+Additionally supports SIDs and STARs from _fsAerodata_ navdata updates or future AIRAC updates.
 * Displays much more information for procedures than the flight simulator GPS.
 * Procedure search dialog with type and runway filters that allows easy selection and preview of procedures.
 * Procedures can be easily added and removed from flight plan.